oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Review Model and Data settings
     * Detect ECG Anomalies

+*Biometrics with Blockchain - Lab 20*

+This lab walks you through preventing illicit insider changes to users' biometric data using [**Oracle Blockchain**](https://www.oracle.com/blockchain/).
+It Permits insert-only SQL operations, with no updates and other modifications allowed, and restricts deletions.

+* Biometrics with Blockchain
+    * Create a Blockchain table.
+    * Insert Biometric data into the blockchain table.
+    * Demonstrate Blockchain Data Security.

-*Setup OCI Email Delivery Service - Lab 20*
+*Setup OCI Email Delivery Service - Lab 21*

 This workshop walks you through the steps of setting up [**OCI Email Services**](https://www.oracle.com/in/cloud/networking/email-delivery/).
 This will help us email Doctors, Patients or any Health official with the required data.
 For example, we can email transcribed text to Doctor after the patient uploads an audio file or mail once the medical expenses have been approved or rejected